shahm888/Online-Banking-System/README.md

 # OnlineBankingSystem
 Online banking Service Project

-What services are being provided?
-Ans: In Online banking service, it provides services like login, create new users, Perform banking chores like Deposit, transfer and view transfer summary.
+ In Online banking service, it provides services like login, create new users, Perform banking chores like Deposit, transfer and view transfer summary.

-Who are the intended users for this project?
-Ans: Users for this project are anyone who wants to use banking services like deposit money and transfer fund to another account & watch overall transfer performed.
+Intende user of the project are anyone who wants to use banking services like deposit money and transfer fund to another account & watch overall transfer performed.

 What URLs will a user start with to use this provided application?